compose-regexp/compose-regexp.js/README.md

 /(?<=\1(?<=(\w+?)))/
 ```

 `atomic()` adds an unnamed capturing group.
 There's no way around it as of until JS adds support for atomic groups.
 You'd be better off using named capturing groups if you want to extract sub-matches, they are easier the handle than match indices which go all over the place anyway when you compose RegExps.
+See the [atomic matching](#atomic-matching) section for more detals.

 ----

-#### charSet.union(...cs)
+#### charSet.union(...cs) : RegExp
-#### charSet.difference(a, b)
+#### charSet.difference(a, b) : RegExp
-#### charSet.intersection(a, b)
+#### charSet.intersection(a, b) : RegExp

 Set operations on charSets... well, operations on arbitrary RegExps, actually.
 They can be fed anything but are probably most useful when used with CharSets, CharClasses, and Unicode properties.